About

 Screen Shot 2020-02-02 at 11.23.49 pmconsiders the Suzuki Method one of the seven movement techniques all actors should study.
 Click here to check out why!

-In addition to her independent practice, Emma is faculty at 16th Street Actors Studio, and has taught at Howard Fine Acting Studio Australia, The National Theatre, and Film & Television Studio International.
+In addition to her independent practice, Emma is core faculty at 16th Street Actors Studio.
+She has been an industry guest at The National Theatre, Howard Fine Acting Studio Australia, Film & Television Studio International and NICA.

 1